-On May 31, 2017, we issued a total of 100 of our euro denominated ordinary shares to Andrew Lambe and Paula Horan for the purposes of incorporating the Company.
+On May 31, 2017, we issued a total of 100 of our euro denominated ordinary shares to Andrew Lambe and Paula Horan for the purposes of incorporating the company.
 On March 24, 2023, these 100 euro denominated ordinary shares were transferred to an Irish corporate services provider.
-The Company did not register the issuances of such shares in 2017 under the Securities Act because the issuances did not constitute public offerings and therefore were exempt from registration pursuant to Section 4(a)(2) of the Securities Act.
+The company did not register the issuances of such shares in 2017 under the Securities Act of 1933, as amended (the "Securities Act") because the issuances did not constitute public offerings and therefore were exempt from registration pursuant to Section 4(a)(2) of the Securities Act.
 Each share was issued for cash at nominal value of €1.00.